rosette-api/nodejs/README.md

 # rosette-api

-Rosette API binding for node.js
+This is the Rosette API client binding for node.js.

 ## Getting Started
 Install the module with: `npm install rosette-api`